backstreetbrogrammer/34_AdvancedConcurrencyModule3/README.md

 They do not return the updated value - thus, it can distribute the update on different calls and merge the results on a **get** call.

 These are tailored for high concurrency.
-If there are less number of threads - it may not be that useful.
+If there are few number of threads - it may not be that useful.

 **Dynamic Striping**